 Roughly chop the tomatoes.
 Add the Naga Chilly and the tomatoes in a grinder cup and grind it to a smooth paste.
 Keep aside.

 Heat the oil in a pan.
-Reduce the flame and add the finely minced garlic and saute for a min.
-Add the grounded red chilly and saute over low-medium heat for 2 mins stirring well continously.
+Reduce the flame and add the finely minced garlic and saute for a minute.

 Let it cool down completely.
 Store it in an air-tight jar or container and refrigerate it.

 Thank you so much for stopping by my blog.
 I hope you liked the recipe.
-Your valuable feedbacks are always welcome, I would love to hear from you all.
-Happy cooking!
+Your valuable feedbacks are always, I love hearing from you guys and always do my best to respond to each and every one of you.